 Access control is all about WHO, WHERE and WHEN.
-An access control system dictates who is allowed to enter or exit, where this person is allowed to ingress or egress and when they are allowed to do this.
+A key card access control system dictates who is allowed to enter or exit, where this person is allowed to ingress or egress and when they are allowed to do this.

-The age of electronic access control systems began in the 1960’s.
-It was an innovation that addressed problems associated with lost keys and enabled those in charge of security to add, allow, restrict or deny any person’s access to anywhere at any time.
-It also allowed for an audit trail that shows a report on people’s movements within premises.Electronic access control eliminated the use of mechanical locks and keys through the use of computers.
+The age of access control systems began in the 1960’s.
+Key card access control was an innovation that addressed problems associated with lost keys and enabled those in charge of security to add, allow, restrict or deny any person’s access to anywhere at any time.
+It also allowed for an audit trail that shows a report on people’s movements within premises.
+Installation of electronic access control eliminated the use of mechanical door locks and keys through the use of computers.

-You need credentials.
+You need credentials for key card access control.
 No, this does not mean your educational attainment or your degree.
 A credential can be a physical or tangible object, a piece of knowledge or a facet of a person’s physical make-up that allows access by a person to a facility or property.
 A credential could be a PIN (personal identification number), an access badge or a biometric feature such as a fingerprint.
 The most typical is an access card otherwise known as a key card.

-Though there are many advances to the key card access control system, the mechanics of how it works still remained essentially the same.
+Though there are many advances to the key card access control system and electronic door lock, the mechanics of how it works still remained essentially the same.
 The access key cards work with an access control card reader.
 This is connected to a door controller which contains stored programming information from the access control software.
 This contains information on WHO is allowed WHERE and WHEN.
 An audit trail is created by the system and this is used to generate management reports.

-An alternative to the key card is the key fob, which has the same function but can be bundled together with other keys instead of being stored in a wallet or purse.
+An alternative to key card with basic card reader is the key fob for keyless entry system, which has the same function but can be bundled together with other keys instead of being stored in a wallet or purse.

-1. Each Card is Unique.
 Entry key cards are programmed for each individual.
-This allows customized access for each person.
+Key card entry system allows customized access for each person.
 A business can choose to grant full access or limit it during scheduled times.
 This has many practical applications.
-Just to cite examples: managers may be given full access while limiting access for regular employees to just the office hours of 7:30 am to 5:30 pm.
+Just to cite examples: Managers may be given full access while limiting access for regular employees to just the office hours of 7:30 am to 5:30 pm.
 Or stock custodians may be granted access to storerooms but other employees may be restricted.

-2. A Card Key System is Flexible – can be used for External or Internal Access Control.
 External control is practiced by businesses or organizations who want to limit access to their facilities.
-Examples are storage facilities, manufacturing firms or college dormitories.
+The external card key access control systems are usually installed in storage facilities, manufacturing firms or college dormitories.
 Other uses are for parking garages.

-This information can stored up to several years.
+This information can be stored in the access system up to several years.

-5. Terminating Access is Simple.
-In the past when traditional lock and key system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be rekeyed to prevent any unauthorized access.
+In the past when traditional door lock and key card system was used, in the event that an employee is terminated or a key is lost, the entire facility needed to be re-keyed to prevent any unauthorized access.

 With proximity cards, the process is simplified.
 An authorized person just needs to access the credentials record and it is just a matter of deactivating a card.
 It works the same way, too, when a new hire comes onboard.
 The credentials record just need to be accessed to add a card.

-Often, as an added security measure, companies choose to pair access control systems with video surveillance to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
+Often, as an added security measure, companies choose to pair key card door lock or access control system with video surveillance cameras to ensure that the person entering the building is really the authorized person not just someone using someone else’s credential.
 Once access is initiated, video surveillance is activated in the particular door being accessed and it becomes easy to verify if the person is authorized to enter or not.

-Many businesses choose key card access control systems to secure their facilities because of the convenience they afford.
+Many businesses choose key card access control system for door locks to secure their facilities because of the convenience they afford.
 More importantly, they offer peace of mind because of many added security features.

-Action 1st Loss Prevention offers a whole range of Key Card access control systems.
-Call us today for an appointment at 800-675-3015 and our experts will be happy to discuss your security needs and provide a free onsite survey and estimate.
+Action 1st Loss Prevention offers a whole range of smart door locks, key card access control systems and key fobs.
+Call us today for an appointment at (888) 670-9615 for electronic door lock installation services.
+Our experts will be happy to discuss your security needs and provide a free onsite survey and estimate.